-- The high-pressure steam exits in the containment building used to rotate the steam turbine.
+- The high-pressure steam exits in the containment building are used to rotate the steam turbine.
 At this moment, part of the steam energy is being transformed into kinetic energy.

 - A steam turbine is connected to an electric generator whereby the kinetic energy is transformed into electric energy.

-- The steam goes out of the turbine is redirected to a condensation chamber.
+- The steam that goes out of the turbine is redirected to a condensation chamber.
 So, it cools down by contact with pipelines of cold water.

-- As steam transformed into water, using a pump, water is sent back again to the nuclear reactor.
+- As steam is transformed into water, using a pump, water is sent back again to the nuclear reactor.
 Hence the cycle will be repeated again.